One-sample t-test¶

 The columns in the results table show:

-• peak-level - the chance (p) of finding (under the null hypothesis) a peak with this or a greater height (T- or Z-statistic), corrected (FWE or FDR)/uncorrected for search volume,
+cluster-level- the chance (p) of finding a cluster with this many(kE) or a greater number of voxels, corrected (FWE or FDR)/uncorrected for search volume,peak-level- the chance (p) of finding (under the null hypothesis) a peak with this or a greater height (T- or Z-statistic), corrected (FWE or FDR)/uncorrected for search volume,x, y, z (mm)- coordinates in MNI space for each maximum.

 You can also display your statistical maps on a different image.
 To do so, from the drop down menu in the SPM results window which shows overlays, select sections.
-In the pop-up, navigate to your the directory where SPM is saved and select canonical/avg305T1.nii which is standard template in MNI space.
+In the pop-up, navigate to the folder where SPM is saved and select canonical/avg305T1.nii which is standard template in MNI space.
 This will display your results as a heatmap on a standard brain template: